docsforadobe/after-effects-scripting-guide/docs/sources/footagesource.md

 #### Description

 The number of times that the footage is to be played consecutively when used in a composition.
-It is an error to set this attribute if `isStill` is true.
+It is an error to set this attribute if `isStill` is `true`.

 #### Type